geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 for a team to deliver a brilliantly polished module, but that's worthless without seeing if their assumptions and the formal interface specifications (you _do_ have those, right?) hold up in reality.
-Fail early here and iterate, to save yourself a lot of costly reworks later.
+Fail early here and iterate, to save yourself a lot of costly rework later.

 Are vertical slices _simpler_ than what comes after?
 Of course!
 Are they _self contained_?
 In a way, yes.
 But to me, that's more a consequence of them being vertical slices.
 They definitely aren't what a skateboard is to a car, and we should all free ourselves from the idea that incremental versions have a high degree of independence.
-Your versions _of course_ won't be independent from each other, _that's the whole point_!
+Your versions, _of course_, won't be independent from each other, _that's the whole point_!
 You're building something incrementally.
 Thinking of vertical slices helps us remember that we are iterating towards a (possibly evolving) vision incrementally rather than building solutions of increasing complexity independently from each other.
 Vertical slices make it clear that the decisions you make in the early stages will have an impact on the later stages.
-Vertical slices aren't a new idea, and spelled out like this, all of this may sound banal and yet the skateboard-to-car metaphor exists.
+Vertical slices aren't a new idea, and spelled out like this, all of this may sound banal, and yet the skateboard-to-car metaphor exists.
 This article isn't about inventing a new development practice.
-It's pointing out what Kniberg's examples already show, and arguing that the popular skateboard to car metaphor obscures a better mental model.
+I'm pointing out what Kniberg's examples already show, and arguing that the popular skateboard to car metaphor obscures a better mental model.

 And now for the final question: does this mental model help us plan development?
 Absolutely.
 If we prioritize verticals, then this helps us slice our work